magneticio/vamp.io/content/documentation/installation/quick_start.md

 ### Mac OS X 10.8+ or Windows 7+

-NB If you installed Docker Toolbox please use "Docker Quickstart Terminal".
-At this moment we don't support Kitematic yet.

 A typical command on Mac OS X running Docker Toolbox would be:
 {{% copyable %}}
 ```